Changes-in-Changes for Ordered Choice Models with Underreporting: Introduction

-Finally, as an empirical application, we investigate the impact of recreational marijuana legalization for adults in several U.S. states on the short-term consumption behavior of 8th-grade high-school students.
-The focus on the last group is particularly relevant as they are widely believed to be most vulnerable to the associated health risks of marijuana consumption.
-Unlike existing studies which examined the effects of legalization of medicinal or recreational marijuana usage on the mean \citep[cf.][]{AHR2015,WHC2015,CWFKSSH2017,HWB2022}, or on the timing of the first (early age) consumption \citep{WBJ2014}, we consider the effects of the legalization of recreational marijuana use on the entire consumption distribution of the aforementioned high-school population in the treated states of California, Maine, Nevada, and Massachusetts, thus allowing for the possibility of heterogeneous effects of the reforms.
-Moreover, in contrast to the existing literature, we address the concerns that consumption behavior may not always be reported truthfully, and that reporting behavior may have been affected by legalization through shifts in stigma, public perception, or general attitudes towards marijuana consumption.
-Our analysis reveals that, while initial findings without covariates indicate no significant changes, incorporating covariates uncovers a significant decrease in non-consumption probability by around 2 percentage points, and significant increases in consumption probabilities by approximately 1 percentage point at each level.
-Notably, after accounting for misreporting, the effect sizes increase by more than 50\% at each level.
-Despite these shifts in consumption, our findings do not corroborate significant changes in reporting behavior.
+Finally, as an empirical application, we investigate the impact of recreational marijuana legalization for adults in several U.S. states on the short-term marijuana consumption of 8th-grade students.
+The focus on this group is particularly relevant because early cannabis use is widely viewed as especially consequential for later health and educational outcomes.
+Unlike existing studies that examined the effects of legalization of medicinal or recreational marijuana use on the mean \citep[cf.][]{AHR2015,WHC2015,CWFKSSH2017,HWB2022}, or on the timing of the first (early age) consumption \citep{WBJ2014}, we consider the effects of the legalization of recreational marijuana use on the entire consumption distribution of this population in the treated states in our sample, thus allowing for the possibility of heterogeneous effects of the reforms across usage levels.
+Moreover, in contrast to the existing literature, we address concerns that consumption behavior may not always be reported truthfully, and that reporting behavior may have been affected by legalization through shifts in stigma, public perception, or general attitudes towards marijuana consumption.
+Our analysis reveals that the benchmark specification that ignores underreporting yields little evidence of non-zero effects outside the extreme upper tail of the distribution.
+Once underreporting is allowed for, however, the picture becomes more asymmetric: at lower upper-tail quantiles the data rule out positive QTTs, whereas at the very top they rule out negative QTTs.
+A complementary semiparametric specification, reported in Section~\ref{sec:empirical_parametric} of the supplement, yields a similar pattern: without covariates, the estimated effects are not significant, whereas including covariates implies a decline in non-consumption of about 2 percentage points and increases of about 1 percentage point in each positive consumption category.
+Allowing for misreporting further increases these estimated consumption effects by more than 50\%, while yielding little evidence of systematic changes in reporting behavior.